Ezian/hex-chronicle/README.md

 - securization (markers at borders and number color or font)
 - hex terrain optimization :
   - Draw only one polygon for contiguous mixed sides (hex we sea coast).
 It will allow to have coastline in futur
-- Fix : zero row or column and Negative row column for hex
+- Fix : Negative row column for hex
 - Allow custom icons